<< Back to the John Jay-Vera Fellows Program

 The nonprofit Vera Institute of Justice combines expertise in research, demonstration projects, and technical assistance to help leaders in government and civil society improve the systems people rely on for justice and safety.
 Its activities range from criminal and juvenile justice to immigration and violence prevention.
 Many Vera demonstration projects spin off to become independent nonprofit organizations, and Vera “spin-offs” constitute the core agencies participating in the Vera-John Jay Fellowship Program.
 Vera has plans to increase the number of public events its sponsors and to broaden the dissemination of these events via audio and video recordings.
 Opportunities may include: researching potential speakers and event topics in criminal and juvenile justice; assisting in the development of a schedule of events; developing a database of media contacts and assisting in post-production of audio and video content.

 Wildcat has merged with Fedcap to provide workforce development services to customers with criminal justice involvement; services range from job readiness preparation and skills training to job placement and career coaching.
 A new service program in the area of post incarceration rights will offer the Fellow the opportunity to become an expert in the rights of ex-offenders and to support customers by facilitating their use of legal and administrative remedies to improve their opportunities for successful lives post incarceration.

-Professor Abby Stein, Program Advisor
+Professor Caroline Reitz, Program Advisor